How The Best Retail Salespeople Make The Sale

 "We have one of the largest collections of Kiton anywhere in San Francisco."
 And then I realized she was a retail salesperson.

 She walked over to the Kiton department, and I followed as she told me a few facts about the brand.
 She asked if I was from San Francisco, and I told her I was in town from New York for business.
-She offered she and her husband had a place in Battery Park as we approached the jeans wall.
+As we approached the jeans wall, she offered that she and her husband had a place in Battery Park.

 "These are our most popular jeans in the store," she said.
 I replied, "Cool buttons," as I casually noticed the price and then exclaimed, "But I'm never going to pay that much for jeans."